mokimokheonpark/Calculator-Project/README.md

 1. Navigate to the cloned repository directory.
 2. Run the "operation_test.go" using the following command: go test -v ./operation
 3. Run the "parser_test.go" using the following command: go test -v ./parser
+4. Run the "integration_test.go" using the following command: go test -v ./integration

 The "operation_test.go" covers the tests for the operation package, which performs the arithmetic operations.
 The "parser_test.go" covers the tests for the parser package, which parses the input expression.
+The "integration_test.go" covers the tests for the interaction between operation package and parser package.

 ## Contributions